hardenize/hardenize-api-js-client/README.md

 # Hardenize API

-This is an isomorphic javascript client library for accessing the [Hardenize Org API](https://www.hardenize.com/docs/api/v0/)
+This is an isomorphic javascript client library for accessing the [Hardenize Org API](https://www.hardenize.com/docs/api/v1/)

+Although it is isomorphic, you will almost always only want to use it from inside NodeJS.
+That is because if you use it from a web browser, you will expose your Hardenize API credentials, which you *MUST* keep secret.

 ## Install